 That’s how to inspire millions of people to take to the streets and to vote Labour.
 With a landslide victory and a massive movement behind him, Corbyn could renegotiate Brexit in the interests of the millions of working and middle-class people.

 A Corbyn government coming to power on the basis of a popular surge is the big fear of the Tories, and is what has, up till now, been the glue that has held them together.

 Corbyn’s policies are, in reality, quite moderate compared to even Labour’s own manifestos in the past.
 What big business and its politicians fear is not Corbyn himself but the huge expectations that could be unleashed.
 The possibility of big struggles is posed as workers campaign for what has been promised, and push for more.

 And pro-capitalist, pro-austerity Blairite Labour MPs agree with that fear, and are fighting to prevent a Corbyn government.

-The revolt against Corbyn includes all the Labour members of the Scottish Parliament rounding on McDonnell for saying Labour would not block a second independence referendum taking place if it was requested.
+The revolt against Corbyn includes most of the Labour members of the Scottish Parliament rounding on McDonnell for saying Labour would not block a second independence referendum taking place if it was requested.